Melatonin poisoning reports are up in kids, study says - NewsBreak

 Melatonin poisoning reports are up in kids, study says

 Melatonin is a hormone that helps control the body’s sleep cycle.
-It has become a popular over-the-counter sleeping aid, with sales increasing 150% between 2016 and 2020, the authors said.
+It has become a popular over-the-counter sleeping aid, with sales increasing 150 percent between 2016 and 2020, the authors said.

 In the U.S., melatonin is sold as a supplement, not regulated as a drug.
 Because melatonin is unregulated, the U.S. Food and Drug Administration doesn’t have oversight over the purity of ingredients or the accuracy of dosage claims.